Mah4-web/QuickKeep/client/public/Planning.md

 ---

 10: set up & install -----tailwind, react-router, browser router, .gitignore for .env (server and client), package.json--- dev and module (server, client)
-Import all the folders in app.jsx
+Import all the files in app.jsx

 ---